Navigating Food Packaging

 1. Start Here

 Look at the size of one serving and determine how many total servings are in the package.
 Serving sizes are provided in units such as cups or pieces to make it easier to compare similar foods.
 Pay attention to how many servings are in a food package since most foods advertise low calories based off servings.
-For example, this cereal box contains eleven servings.
+For example, this nutrition label contains eight servings.
 Therefore, the whole box contains:

 2. Check Calories